 Let me start with the basics.
 If you’re already familiar with the concept of savings accounts, then by all means skip this section.

 A savings account essentially allows you to keep your money in a safe place in exchange for some interest.
 This doesn’t come with the risk associated with the stock market, and it gets you a better return than your standard checking account.

 Generally speaking, the money in savings accounts is fluid, meaning you can access it at any time.
 The catch is that the interest rates can vary significantly, both between banks and depending on bigger economic factors, like general interest rates.

 Personally, I think a savings account is a key part of a smart financial strategy.
-While I like to invest some money in stocks and in a retirement portfolio, I try to keep as much of my “liquid” cash in a savings account rather than a checking account.
+While I like to invest some money in stocks and in a retirement portfolio, I try to keep as much of my “liquid” cash as possible in a savings account rather than a checking account.

 I only keep as much in my checking account as I absolutely need, and I try to earn interest on everything else with my savings account.
 If an unexpected expense comes up, I can always move money around.

-Now that I’ve explained savings accounts, what makes Bask Bank unique given the countless savings account options out there?
+Now that I’ve explained savings accounts, what makes Bask Bank unique, given the countless savings account options out there?